siikamiika/kissanime-rip/README.md

             --output="Kawaii Uguu School Love Comedy"
             Output folder for the playlist files.
 By default is the show name in URL path.
+        quality:
+            --quality=720
+            --quality=1080p
+            Select which quality to download.
+By default select the first option, which should be the best quality.

         Should work on KissCartoon and in case the domain changes, but it's not tested.